inderjit303/OpenROAD-7nm-PD-ibex/README.md

 - **Part 2**: Work on tool improvement i.e Improving the best achievable performance for the design for a ibex core on ASAP7

 # **Problem statement:**
-1. To adopt and optimize AutoTuner, an automatic RTL to-GDS hyperparameter tuning framework for OpenROAD-flow-script (ORFS) that leverages the METRICS2.1 infrastructure to meet PPA design goals.
-Will go for Best performance i.e solving Problem A
+1. To use AutoTuner, an automatic RTL to-GDS hyperparameter tuning framework for OpenROAD-flow-script (ORFS) that leverages the METRICS2.1 infrastructure to meet PPA design goals.
+Will go for Best performance i.e solving Problem A. Best parameters generated will be fed to config.mk to optimize the performance.
 2. To work on flow control parameters in config.mk file aim to reduce the congestion in GDS2 layout in OpenROAD GUI.

 # Part 1: OpenROAD Flow Scripts (ORFS) tool usuage Experience